New York Times

 NYT on Pinnaclesports.com: ‘The offshore game of online sports betting’ and ‘cash drops and keystrokes – The dark reality of sports betting and daily fantasy games’

-In 2015, The New York Times research team did an one year project on offshore online gambling from the island of Curacao, using part of my research and input.
+In 2015, The New York Times research team consisting of extraordinary investigative journalists James Glanz, Agustin Armendariz and Walt Bogdanich did a project on offshore online gambling from the island of Curacao, using part of my research and input.
 In collaboration with the PBS series “Frontline,” the investigated illegal gambling in the Internet era.
 By the end of 2015, the following two New York Times (NYT) articles and PBS Frontline documentary were produced :

 1) First New York Times article (october 15, 2015)